cockroachdb/docs/_includes/v22.1/ui/index-details.md

 The **Index Stats** table displays index statistics for a table.

 Index statistics accumulate from the time an index was created or when statistics were reset.
-To reset index statistics for the cluster, click **Reset all index stats**.
+If desired, [admin users]({{ link_prefix }}security-reference/authorization.html#admin-role) may reset index statistics for the cluster by clicking **Reset all index stats**.
+This link does not appear for non-admin users.

 The following information is displayed for each index: